 How is TPN currently performed?

 Current methods for TPN vary according to the chosen readout.
-Where TPN is combined with ECL detection, it is common practice to use specialized gels that chemically modify all of the proteins within each sample upon exposure of the gel to UV light, enabling their subsequent measurement.
+Where TPN is combined with ECL detection, it is common practice to use specialized gels that chemically modify all proteins within each sample upon exposure of the gel to UV light, enabling their subsequent measurement.
 A drawback of this approach is that it has only a narrow range in which the protein load is linear.

 In situations where TPN and NIR detection are paired, two distinct techniques are used.
 The first involves labeling the entire protein population of each sample with a fluorescent dye before loading the gel, a process that introduces an additional source of variability to the workflow.
-The second requires that the membrane be stained with a NIR reagent for TPN immediately after transfer; the membrane is then imaged and de-stained prior to NIR target detection.
+The second requires that the membrane be stained with a NIR reagent for TPN immediately after transfer.
+The membrane is then imaged and de-stained prior to NIR target detection.
 Because de-staining is never 100% complete, this latter method essentially restricts target detection to just one of the two available NIR channels.

-Which Azure imagers support TPN?
+Which imagers support TPN?

 The new Sapphire FL supports a broad range of excitation and emission wavelengths.
-We recommend using the standard 532 optical module for detection of TotalStain Q. Select Azure imaging systems enable target protein detection to be multiplexed with TPN.
-The Azure 300Q, Azure 500Q and the Sapphire NIR-Q all include the Q module (our optional green fluorescence channel) to quantify total protein staining.
+We recommend using the standard 532 optical module for detection of TotalStain Q. Select Azure imaging systems also enable target protein detection to be multiplexed with TPN.
+The Azure 300Q and Azure 500Q both include the Q module (our optional green fluorescence channel) to quantify total protein staining.

 And if you already have an Azure 300 or Azure 500 in your lab, adding our optional green fluorescence channel – the Q module – to your system means you can easily begin multiplexing TPN without interruption to your Western blotting workflow.
 It’s easy to do so, just contact us to upgrade your imager.